Indiana DMV Driving Test

 Pass the Indiana Permit Test the first time with our FREE Indiana Practice Tests.
 Study real driving permit test questions from the DMV handbook!.

-14. If you rear-ended a car, you were probably:
+14. If you are stopped by a police officer, you should:

 Grade